-Driver Side Shown, Passenger Side Similar
+Rear Seat Driver Side Shown, Passenger Side Similar

-The seat-mounted side impact airbags for the driver and front outboard passenger are in the side of the seatbacks closest to the door.
+The second row seat-mounted side impact airbags are in the sides of the rear seatback closest to the door.

 If something is between an occupant and an airbag, the airbag might not inflate properly or it might force the object into that person causing severe injury or even death.
 The path of an inflating airbag must be kept clear.
 Do not put anything between an occupant and an airbag, and do not attach or put anything on the steering wheel hub or on or near any other airbag covering.